existenzquantor/actions/README.md

 Hence, when you design your action-type ontology, you may want to make use of the relations "inContext", "causes", and "forReasons" as indicated by this example.

-An example ontology for the Trolley Problem can be found here: https://github.com/existenzquantor/actions/blob/master/ontologies/Trolley.owl This ontology defined the action types Kill (causing death) and Rescue (causing non-death).
+An example ontology for the Trolley Problem can be found here: https://github.com/existenzquantor/actions/blob/master/ontologies/Trolley.owl This ontology defines the action types Kill (causing death) and Rescue (causing non-death).

 ## Modeling an Action Domain

+The action-type ontology is complemented by an action-domain model.
+Action-domain models live in the "domains" directory.
+These model the actions in terms of preconditions and effects, they model events, the agent's goals, the initial state, and the plan the agent actually performs.
+As an example, consider the trolley domain here: https://github.com/existenzquantor/actions/blob/master/domains/trolley.pl .
+It says that pulling the lever results in the trolley be directed onto the left track, if it is not directed onto the left track before the action is performed.
+Thus, the first argument of the effect fact is the action name, the second one is a list of literals that must hold as precondition for the effect to obtain in the successor state (third argument, again a list of literals).

+By convention, effect facts that have numbers as first arguments are external events.
+That is, if the event is called n, then after the n-th action, the event will fire, that is, the event's effects will obtain if the event's preconditions hold after the n-th action. n starts counting with 0.
+Thus, in the particular example, the one person will be dead if pull is the first action in the plan.

 ## Running the Tool